redlibrarian/redlibrarian.github.io/_posts/2017-04-28-the-data-turn.markdown

-Fundamentally, as [Rachel M Fleming noted this morning](https://twitter.com/RachelMFleming/status/857964516591710209) we need a much firmer grasp on the economics of our situation, both at the granular budgetary level and at the level of political economy.
+Fundamentally, as [Rachel M Fleming noted this morning](https://twitter.com/RachelMFleming/status/857964516591710209) we need a much firmer grasp on the economics of our situation, both at the granular budgetary level ("*are* digital initative units better funded than public service units?") and at the level of political economy.
 How we sign contracts, how we work with our vendors, how we engage with our administrations and our parent organizations, all of this is being done too positively, too hermetically, too naively.
 If we seriously want to